HarrisonHall/sgs/README.md

 ## FAQ
 - There are no launch flags, all configuration is done before compilation
 - All information is serialized in json
+- Tested on linux and macos, but should be compilable on Windows if Makefile is generalized